IA. OVERVIEW

 Embedded derivatives

-If the hybrid contract contains a host that is a financial asset within the scope Ind-AS 109, the Company does not separate embedded derivatives.
+If the hybrid contract contains a host that is a financial asset within the scope Ind AS 109, the Company does not separate embedded derivatives.
 Rather, it applies the classification requirements contained in Ind AS 109 to the entire hybrid contract.
 Derivatives embedded in all other host contracts are accounted for as separate derivatives and recorded at fair value if their economic characteristics and risks are not closely related to those of the host contracts and the host contracts are not held for trading or designated at fair value through profit or loss.
 These embedded derivatives are measured at fair value with changes in fair value recognised in Statement of Profit and Loss, unless designated as effective hedging instruments.
 Reassessment only occurs if there is either a change in the terms of the contract that significantly modifies the cash flows.

 Offsetting of financial instruments

-Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.
+Financial assets and financial liabilities are offset and the net amount is reported in the Balance Sheet if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.

 Derivative financial instruments

 The Company uses derivative financial instruments, such as foreign exchange forward contracts to manage its exposure to foreign exchange risks.
-Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value.
-Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
+Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently

-Hedge Accounting
+Hedge accounting

-The Company uses foreign currency forward contracts to hedge its risks associated with foreign currency fluctuations relating to highly probable forecast transactions.
 The Company designates such forward contracts in a cash flow hedging relationship by applying the hedge accounting principles.
 These forward contracts are stated at fair value at each reporting date.
-Changes in the fair value of these forward contracts that are designated and effective as hedges of future cash flows are recognised directly in (OCI) and accumulated in "Cash Flow Hedge Reserve Account" under Other Equity, net of applicable deferred income taxes and the ineffective portion is recognised immediately in the Statement of Profit and Loss.
+Changes in the fair value of these forward contracts that are designated and effective as hedges of future cash flows are recognised directly in Other Comprehensive Income ('OCI') and accumulated in "Cash Flow Hedge Reserve Account" under Other Equity, net of applicable deferred income taxes and the ineffective portion is recognised immediately in the Statement of Profit and Loss.
 Amounts accumulated in the "Cash Flow Hedge Reserve Account" are reclassified to the Statement of Profit and Loss in the same period during which the forecasted transaction affects Statement of Profit and Loss.
 Hedge accounting is discontinued when the hedging instrument expires or is sold, terminated, or exercised, or no longer qualifies for hedge accounting.
 For forecasted transactions, any cumulative gain or loss on the hedging instrument recognised in "Cash Flow Hedge Reserve Account" is retained until the forecasted transaction occurs.
-If the forecasted transaction is no longer expected to occur, the net cumulative gain or loss recognised
+If the forecasted transaction is no longer expected to occur, the net cumulative gain or loss recognized in "Cash Flow Hedge Reserve Account" is immediately transferred to the Statement of Profit and Loss.

 III.
-Measurement
+Fair Value Measurement

-Fair values are categorized into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows:
+Fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows:

 (a) Level 1: The fair value of financial instruments quoted in active markets is based on their quoted closing price at the balance sheet date.